Mccheese178/Pishock_alarmclock/README.md

 # Pishock Alarmclock
-_A fun little alarm that shocks you when it goes off_
+_A fun little alarm that shocks (or vibrates) you when it goes off_

 ## How to use Pishock Alarm Clock